 The idea was added to your Ideas.

-Many households have been plagued with the tragedy of clothing moths eating away at their clothing or crafting supplies.
+Many households have been plagued by the tragedy of moths eating away at their clothing or crafting supplies.
 A clothing moth infestation can be heartbreaking and expensive.
 If you've ever battled clothing moths in your home, you know that it can give you a serious case of the creepy crawlies and anxiety for your stored items and clothing.